Russia attacked Ukraine with 600 drones and 90 missiles, including Oreshnik

 Kyiv was the primary target of the overnight attack.

-Early reports indicate that 16 missiles and 51 strike drones hit targets at 54 locations, while debris from downed drones fell at 23 locations.
+Early reports indicate that 16 missiles and 51 strike drones hit 54 locations and debris from downed drones fell at 23 locations.
 In addition, 19 Russian missiles likely failed to reach their targets.
-Information is being confirmed, and the locations where they may have fallen are being established.
+This information is being confirmed and the locations where they may have fallen are being established.

-As of the morning, the attack is ongoing, with several Russian drones remaining in Ukrainian airspace.
+As of this morning, the attack is ongoing, with several Russian drones remaining in Ukrainian airspace.

 Support Ukrainska Pravda on Patreon!